Join our newsletter

 MG

-It wasn’t LACMA.
+I don’t know when you were in LA, but at the time, it was not a very desirable job.
+MoCA was the thing by that time, not LACMA.
 They didn’t have anybody.
-Long story short, I had spent so much time now thinking about the anti-museum, artists, time, history, traveled the world.
-And the encyclopedic museum still was problematic to me.
-Rem Koolhaas had suggested in 2001 that you needed to tear down LACMA because it didn’t work seismically, it was too expensive to renovate.
-I talked with my artist friends who were from LA and I took a deep breath and I thought, “This is the only city, it’s the new city.
+Long story short, I had spent so much time now thinking about the anti-museum, artists, time, history, and traveling the world.
+The encyclopedic museum still was problematic to me.
+Rem Koolhaas had suggested in 2001 that you needed to tear down LACMA because it didn’t work seismically.
+It was too expensive to renovate.
+I talked with my artist friends who were from L.A.
+I took a deep breath and thought, “This is the only city, it’s the new city.
 It speaks 200 languages.
 It sits on the Pacific Rim between Asia and Latin America, it’s the media capital.”

 EO